FunnyWolf/Viper/docs/en/blog/intelligent_epoch_ai_large_model_driven_red_team_attack_techniques.md

 Currently, there are two ways for large models to implement Function calling, namely ReAct and native support.
 A brief introduction to these two methods is provided to facilitate our technical selection.

 ## ReAct
-<font style="color:rgb(34, 45, 58);">The core of ReAct is to integrate the functions of reasoning and action to enhance the ability of large models to call external functions.</font>
+The core of ReAct is to integrate the functions of reasoning and action to enhance the ability of large models to call external functions.

-+ <font style="color:rgb(34, 45, 58);">Re (Reasoning, Reasoning)</font>
++ Re (Reasoning, Reasoning)

-<font style="color:rgb(34, 45, 58);">The reasoning framework of ReAct uses the "Chain of Thought" (CoT) technology, which is an advanced prompt engineering strategy for large models.
-We will describe CoT in detail in the prompt evolution part later.</font>
+The reasoning framework of ReAct uses the "Chain of Thought" (CoT) technology, which is an advanced prompt engineering strategy for large models.
+We will describe CoT in detail in the prompt evolution part later.

 + Acting

-<font style="color:rgb(34, 45, 58);">This part emphasizes the model's ability to perform specific actions, that is, the model needs to output action actions instead of directly outputting results.
-Acting also depends on the model's ability to output structured (usually JSON).</font>
+This part emphasizes the model's ability to perform specific actions, that is, the model needs to output action actions instead of directly outputting results.
+Acting also depends on the model's ability to output structured (usually JSON).

-<font style="color:rgb(34, 45, 58);">We can understand the above two concepts of ReAct through a classic ReAct prompt.</font>
+We can understand the above two concepts of ReAct through a classic ReAct prompt.

 ```python
 Answer the following questions as best you can.
 If it is in order, you can use some tools appropriately.